What are Derivatives?

 These CFDs are used as a contract between investors, where the seller pays the difference between a certain price when buying and selling certain underlying assets.
 If this difference is negative, the buyer pays.
 The trader in a CFD never becomes the owner of the underlying asset himself.

 The CFD was invented in the 1990s as a leveraged product and thus uses borrowed money.
 An investor takes the contract from a provider who may set his own terms.
 When prices fall, the provider may take the necessary collateral and possibly throw a margin call on top.
-In that case, additional payments must be made on top of the forfeited collateral.
+Then there is an additional payment to be made on top of the forfeited collateral.
 A contract for difference does have the advantage over other types of derivatives that an absolute stop loss can be agreed upon, where you can only lose your deposit.

 Forward Rate Agreement

 This derivative is used to fix interest costs or interest income.
 Two parties say that, for example, the Euribor interest rate will be at 2% in 6 months.
-The buyer wins if it rises and loses if it falls.
-The difference is paid to the counterparty by the loser.
+The buyer buys when interest rates rise and loses when they fall.
+The difference is paid by the loser to the counterparty.

 Derivatives trading